Freight Car Friday #72 – CP 80967 Model

 One really neat feature of this model also needs to be addressed here.
 Life Like tooled two body version with different styles of plug doors – an inside-post (flush appearance) as shown on this car, and an exterior-post (recessed appearance).
 The interior post doors were on cars built up to 1968, and cars built 1969 or after had the exterior post doors.
 Another key difference between the earlier and later cars was the wheelbase, with cars built up to 1967 having a shorter 38’10” length between truck centres, and cars built 1968 and later have a longer 40’8″ truck centre distance.
 The model does something super clever here that a lot of people may not even be aware of – the truck bolsters are actually separate pieces that can be removed, rotated 180 degrees and reinstalled to shorten the wheelbase.
 (The truck centres should be narrowed on this car, but I took the photo before addressing the trucks.)

-A roster of prototype cars that match the models, with door and wheelbase information (via Jim Eager on the MFCL list):
+A roster of prototype cars that match the models, with door and wheelbase information:

 Series Date Door Wheelbase UF Notes